sparksda/my-project2/README.md

-This is an example of a project that exists locally first prior to adding it to git.

-Some additional text

-This change is added on github.com

-git merge -rebase example
+Example of git push -rebase

-For rebase example. (remote)